About this course

 Comments from the teacher on outlines of papers and drafts.

-Comments from other students on own papers.
+Comments from other students on own papers and presentations.

 • Prerequisites

-Basic knowledge in Economics.
-English writing and speaking.
+Basic knowledge in economics.

 • Assessment method